THE TOP TEN WILDLIFE EXPERIENCES?

 Verreaux's Sifaka in full flow, 'hopping' sideways, across the ground, by Coke & Som Smith.

-There are about twelve species of skunk, most of which can produce a spray with a sulphurous smell so foul it may cause nausea and retching, but usually do so only under extreme provocation.
+There are about twelve species of skunk, most of which can produce a spray with a sulphurous smell so foul it may cause nausea and retching, but they usually do so only under extreme provocation.
 Two are stink-badgers (Mydaus spp.), occurring on Java and Palawan (in the Philippines).
-The rest are the more familiar bold black and white skunks of the Americas, including Striped Skunk (Mephitis mephitis) and the spotted skunks (Spilogale spp.) of North America, and the hog-nosed skunks (Conepatus spp.) which occur from the southwest USA to Patagonia.
+The rest are the more familiar bold black and white skunks of the Americas, including the Striped Skunk (Mephitis mephitis) and the spotted skunks (Spilogale spp.) of North America, and the hog-nosed skunks (Conepatus spp.) which occur from the southwest USA to Patagonia.
 Stink-badgers are rarely seen but skunks may be seen in many places throughout their ranges.

 Striped Skunk in California by Ian Davies.

 Brown-throated Three-toed Sloth in Southern Brazil by Chris Townend.